forgeservicelab/ansible-roles.kapa-secureserver/README.md

 - `xroad_admin_fqdn` - FQDN for the admin Web UI certificate.
 - `xroad_service_fqdn` - FQDN for the service certificate.
 If uncertain, use same as `xroad_admin_fqdn`.
-- `xroad_superuser_password` - Recommended to prompt in playbook, see
+- `xroad_superuser_password` - Superuser password hash (or cleartext).
-   example below.
+   Recommended to prompt in playbook, see example below.

 Dependencies
 ------------